nicolaischneider/SimpleConstraints/README.md

 ### Case 4: 3 Edges and the Aspect Ratio

 `edgesAndRatio()` is used when three edges of a view and the aspect ratio for the missing height/width are given.
-In the following case the view is pinned to the top, left and right side of the view and has and aspect ratio of 1:1.
+In the following case the view is pinned to the top, left and right side of the view and has an aspect ratio of 1:1.
 ```swift
 view.edgesAndRatio(subView, top: nil, left: nil, right: nil, aspectRatio: 1)
 ```